michrony/picman/README.md

 <b>Notes:</b>
 <br>
-(1) Image captions are kept in jpg comment fields or in XPTitle.
-If jpg comment is empty, XPTitle is used.
+Image captions are kept in jpg comment or IPTC Caption field.
+If jpg comment is empty, IPTC Caption is used.
 <br>
-(2) XPTitle can be accessed as Properties/details/Title and in Picasa as Caption, jpg comments - using IfranView Image/Information/Comment.

 <b>Positional arguments:</b>
 <br>